 People always ask me to share my travel safety tips for a solo female traveller.
 I can think of a few basic ones like don’t wear flashy jewellery to attract unwanted attention, beware of pickpocketing in busy places and don’t hang out in dark alleys.
 These are just some basic safety tips for women even if you are not travelling.
 If there are certain things you don’t do in your home city, don’t do it in a foreign city.

 There are a few other tips I can share with you that are related to travelling solo and safety.
 I learned most of these while travelling alone for the last 19+ years.
 And I’m sharing my stories so that you won’t be making the same mistakes as I did.

 In this post, I’ll share with you my top 15 solo female travel safety tips (and I’ll keep adding more when I think of more).

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read our disclosure for more info.

 1. Choose a destination where you feel safe

 First, I google my destination to see if it is “safe”, which means I search for the country’s safety ranking.
-And I’m usually pretty good at keeping up with current events so that I am aware of certain countries are going through a war, or if natural disaster just struck, etc.
+And I’m usually pretty good at keeping up with current events so that I am aware of certain countries are going through a war, if a natural disaster just struck, etc.